inpercima/swaaplate/readme/README.client.md

 * type: `string`
 * values: `deeppurple-amber`/`indigo-pink`/`pink-bluegrey`/`purple-green`

-Note: This option must also be changed in the angular.json if you want to change it.
+Note: This option must also be changed in the styles.css if you want to change it.